dflick-pivotal/sentimentr-release/README.md

 - java jdk and maven

 # How you get started with the sentimentr tile or bosh release
-- clone the project
+- clone this project
 - cd into the sentimentr-release folder
 - target bosh lite with your bosh cli
-- execute ./scripts/make_lite_manifest.sh
+- execute: ./scripts/make_lite_manifest.sh
+- execute: ./scripts/add_sec_rule
-- execute ./scripts/add_sec_rule (required on bosh lite - configures a security group that allows the app to communicate with the service - thanks Johannes)
+	- (required on bosh lite - configures a security group that allows the app to communicate with the service)
-- execute 'bosh upload release releases/sentimentr-release/sentimentr-release-8.yml' ==> gets the sentimentr-release packages from a blobstore and uploads the release.
+- execute 'bosh upload release releases/sentimentr-release/sentimentr-release-8.yml' ==> gets the sentimentr-release packages from remote blobstore and uploads the release.
-- execute 'bosh deploy'.
+- execute 'bosh deploy'. ==> deploys the sentimentr-release
-- execute 'bosh vms' ==> shows
+- execute 'bosh vms' ==> shows all the vms and the two sentimentr jobs currently up and running
-- execute 'bosh run errand broker-registrar' ==> registers the service broker
+- execute 'bosh run errand broker-registrar' ==> registers the service broker with welastic runtime
-- create service ==>
+- create a sentimentr service instance ==> ex. 'cf create-service  sentimentr development mysenti'
+- edit the manifest.yml in the client folder and change the servicename to the one you have just created.
+- execute 'cf push'
+- point your browser to the sentimentr-client route

+you can also consume the service by specifying a user provided service.
+- execute: cf cups mysenti -p '{ "uri": "http://10.244.5.2:8080/sentiment" }'
+- edit the manifest.yml in the client folder and change the servicename to the one you have just created.
+- execute: cf push
-- push sentimentr-client ==>
+- point your browser to the sentimentr-client route

 extend the release
 - bosh -n create release --force && bosh -n upload release && bosh -n deploy